 So what should preachers do?

-I suggest a simple guideline for preachers:
+Rather than finding easy sermons online, I suggest a simple guideline for preachers:

 Write your own stuff.
 And if you didn’t, tell people.